english-blog/english-blog.github.io/_posts/2021-03-02-will-you-have-more-time-with-me.md

 Mar 1st, 2021. ~11.30 PM PST.

 We were watching a Tamil movie [Kaaka Muttai](https://www.imdb.com/title/tt3973410/) tonight.
-My wife was sitting next to me, and my 5 year old daughter in my lap, leaning on my chest, all feeling cozy inside a velvet comforter.
+My wife was sitting next to me, and my 5-year-old daughter in my lap, leaning on my chest, all feeling cozy inside a velvet comforter.
 Our typical family movie time.

-The grandmother character dies in that movie, triggering a conversation between me and my 5 year old daughter.
+The grandmother character dies in that movie, triggering a conversation between me and my 5-year-old daughter.

 **Aradhana (daughter):** Why did she die? (curious)
 **Premkumar (dad):** Everyone dies when they get old. (casual)
 **Aradhana (daughter):** You are old.
 You'll die soon. (mischief)
 **Premkumar (dad):** Yeah.
 Maybe. (casual)

 She thinks deeply for a few moments and suddenly sadness engulfs her pretty face.
-She turns toward me and asked,
+She turned toward me and asked,

 **Aradhana (daughter):** Will you have more time with me? (crying)
 **Premkumar (dad):** ...